jseaddons/JSE_RevitAddin_MEP_OPENINGS/CODING_STANDARDS_AND_BEST_PRACTICES.md

 ---

+## 🚨 MANDATORY: ALWAYS CREATE BACKUP BEFORE RUNNING PYTHON SCRIPTS

+**CRITICAL SAFETY RULE**: Before running ANY Python script, you MUST create a backup of all files/data that the script will modify or access.

+**MANDATORY PROCESS**:
+1. ✅ **IDENTIFY FILES** - Determine which files, databases, or data the Python script will access or modify
+2. ✅ **CREATE BACKUP** - Make a complete backup copy of all identified files/data BEFORE running the script
+3. ✅ **VERIFY BACKUP** - Ensure backup is complete and can be restored if needed
+4. ✅ **THEN RUN SCRIPT** - Only after backup is confirmed, proceed with running the Python script

+**BACKUP REQUIREMENTS**:
+- ✅ **Database Files** - Backup SQLite databases (.db files) before any Python script that modifies them
+- ✅ **Configuration Files** - Backup config files, XML files, JSON files before Python scripts that read/write them
+- ✅ **Data Files** - Backup any data files the script processes or modifies
+- ✅ **Project Files** - If script modifies project structure, backup entire project directory

+**NEVER**:
+- ❌ Run Python scripts without creating backups first
+- ❌ Assume "it will be fine" - Python scripts can cause unforeseen havoc
+- ❌ Skip backup "because it's just a small change"
+- ❌ Run destructive operations without restore capability

+**RATIONALE**:
+> "Always keep a backup before running any Python script.
+So even if Python code creates havoc unforeseen, we can restore."

+**Examples**:
+- ✅ **CORRECT**: Before running a Python script that modifies a SQLite database → Create backup copy of .db file
+- ✅ **CORRECT**: Before running a Python script that processes XML files → Backup all XML files first
+- ✅ **CORRECT**: Before running a Python script that modifies project structure → Create full project backup
+- ❌ **WRONG**: Running Python script immediately without backup → Risk of data loss if script fails

+**Recovery Plan**: Always know HOW to restore from backup before running the script.

+---

 ## 🚨 MANDATORY: Check Before Editing Code

 Before making ANY code change, verify:
+1. ✅ **HAVE I READ THE CODING STANDARDS?** - Especially the "NEVER BREAK PRINCIPLES" section above
+2. ✅ **AM I PRESERVING PRINCIPLES?** - Am I maintaining 3-point validation, architectural patterns, core algorithms?
+3. ✅ **IS THIS A DATA ISSUE?** - Should I suggest data cleanup (delete DB) instead of changing code principles?
+4. ✅ **IF RUNNING PYTHON SCRIPT: HAVE I CREATED BACKUP?** - Always backup all files/data before running Python scripts
-1. ✅ Have I discussed the changes with the user and gotten consent?
+5. ✅ Have I discussed the changes with the user and gotten consent?
-2. ✅ Am I following OOP principles?
+6. ✅ Am I following OOP principles?
-3. ✅ Am I using existing infrastructure instead of creating new?
+7. ✅ Am I using existing infrastructure instead of creating new?
-4. ✅ Am I understanding the architecture before changing it?
+8. ✅ Am I understanding the architecture before changing it?
-5. ✅ Am I fixing root causes, not symptoms?
+9. ✅ Am I fixing root causes, not symptoms?
-6. ✅ Am I respecting user requirements?
+10. ✅ Am I respecting user requirements?

 ---